ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-501.md

 This course provides pass/fail grades.
-Students who finish majority of hands-on labs and create reasonable projects would receive pass grades.
+Students who finish majority of hands-on labs and create reasonable projects would receive passing grades.

 **Incomplete (I) or Withdrawal (W):**
 Requests for incomplete (I) or withdrawal (W) must be made in